Flipping Edge-Labelled Triangulations: Introduction

+\prc{Edge-labelled flips in triangulations of a convex polygon were independently studied by Araujo-Pardo~\etal~\cite{AHOS14}, who mainly focused on the combinatorial properties of the flip graph.
+In the unlabelled setting, the flip graph is known to be isomorphic to the 1-skeleton of a polyhedron, called the associahedron.
+Araujo-Pardo~\etal proved that this is also the case for the edge-labelled setting, and called the resulting polyhedron the colourful associahedron.
+As part of their proof, they show that the flip graph of edge-labelled triangulations of a convex polygon is connected, which implies the Orbit Conjecture for this setting.
+A careful analysis of their argument shows that it gives an upper bound on the diameter of the flip graph that is quadratic in the number of vertices of the polygon.
+In addition, they show that the colourful associahedron covers the regular associahedron and fully characterize its automorphism group.}

+In this paper we address the Orbit Conjecture for edge-labelled triangulations of polygons and edge-labelled combinatorial triangulations.
+We give an alternative proof for the connectivity of the flip graph of edge-labelled triangulations of an $n$-vertex convex polygon that shows that the diameter is $O(n \log n)$, and we provide a matching $\Omega(n \log n)$ lower bound, which contrasts with the $\Theta(n)$ bound for unlabelled flips~\cite{STT88}.

-Next, we consider \emph{simultaneous} flips.
-We prove that the simultaneous flip distance between two edge-labelled triangulations of a point set in convex position is $O(\log^2 n)$, in contrast with the $O(\log n)$ bound for the unlabelled case~\cite{Simultaneous06}.
-We prove that $\Omega (\log n)$ simultaneous flips may be required in some cases.
+We also consider what happens when we allow multiple edges to be flipped simultaneously.
+We prove that the simultaneous flip distance between two edge-labelled triangulations of a convex polygon is $O(\log^2 n)$, in contrast with the $\Theta(\log n)$ bound established for the unlabelled setting~\cite{Galtier03}.